b6008661/ActivityTracker/README.md

 A device that tracks steps, calories and heart rate using an Arduino Uno, accelorometer, and pulse sensor.
 This data is sent through a bluetooth module, connected to the Arduino board, to an Android app.

 ## Motivation
 This project has been created as part of a final year software engineering module.

-## Build Status

-## Code Style
+The module requires the exploration of physcial components that can be programmed along with the Internet Of Things.
+Having used activity tracker watches and apps on mobile phones, we wanted to create our own version to see how they work behind the scenes.

 ## Screenshots
 ![Screenshot](https://user-images.githubusercontent.com/26166154/55710837-62b52e00-59e3-11e9-9597-7ee2884309f9.png)